learntextvis/code-samples/README.md

 # code-samples repo and project notes
 draft code to communicate ideas.

-Please read the proposal doc for audience and intent: https://docs.google.com/document/d/1X87yd23RobW4r3-DmT0rPeaFS__3PvCITeYPfk24HZs/edit?usp=sharing
+Please read the proposal doc for audience and intent: https://docs.google.com/document/d/1aLM0y56zCDUqUd6NRyiL0Nl9HPbKognBvK0aczcq3_4/edit?usp=sharing
+(this is a copy that can be commented on)

 Would recommend playing with Lexos if you haven't.